The 2009-2011 research program: Polymer Blends for Fuel Cell Technologies

 group presentations.
 Professional interpreters are provided during the classroom sessions.
 In the laboratory portion, the

-students gain hands-on experience in making, characterizing, and analyzing blends.
+students gain hands-on experience in making, characterizing, and analyzing materials.
 Students work in small teams and learn to

-operate the X-ray diffractometer, thermal calorimeter, infrared spectrometer, and electro-spinning apparatus.
+operate the X-ray diffractometer, thermal calorimeter, infrared spectrometer, scanning electron microscope, and electro-spinning apparatus.
 The interns design

 experiments, collect data, and analyze their results.
 The goal is to provide an enriching experience that will strengthen the